Why GitHub Runner is the execution engine of the Cloud Mac AI Stack

 Series slogan: Claude Code produces Diff; GitHub Runner produces Fact.

-Cloud Mac AI Stack · L1 worldview entry · 2026.06.03 · ~12 min read · no registration tutorial
+Cloud Mac AI Stack · L1 · 2026.06.03 · ~12 min read · architecture piece, no runner registration steps

 GitHub Actions self-hosted runner on Cloud Mac running an iOS build pipeline